 A freelancer photographer is his own boss and manages his own business.
 As long as a photography company or agency is not employing you, you are by no means a freelancer.
 As a professional freelance photographer, your primary job should be to promote your services and brand.
 After this, you go to the location to take the shot when you have gotten the contract.

 The negative aspect of working as a freelancer is that you do all the legwork and might be out of work for months.
 This means that you might be cashless since your client base might be unstable and requires you to sealing new contracts every day in other to remain in business.

 These professionals may also offer photography training and workshops in his/her studio to a few apprentices or newbies for a fee.
-Some can even host an online webinar or photography classes.
+Some can even host an online webinars or photography classes.

 Photography Classes in Nigeria

 Although photographers in Nigeria are not compelled to take up any formal education before qualifying to become a photographer, it will be most useful to attend photography classes around your locality.
 The benefits are much as you will be taught by experienced professionals on how to digitally use every setting and feature of your cameras.

 You will also learn how to manipulate adobe Photoshop and lightroom, among other software.
 They are also the opportunity to network with people and to intern after the course.
 Some of the photography courses that you might have to learn in these schools or institutes include

 - History of photography

 - Photography composition

 - Ways to market your image